youwen5/web/routes/writing/+anatomy-of-a-nixos-module.typ

 this attribute set for us to query the value of.

 So this is another way to declare a NixOS module.
-If you want to add custom options in a module, you’ll have to declare an `options` and `config` objects, then declare all of your familiar NixOS options in the `config` object.
+If you want to add custom options in a module, you'll have to declare an `options` and `config` objects, then declare all of your familiar NixOS options in the `config` object.
 From this point of view, the simple NixOS module declaration from before is actually just a shorthand for declaring `config = {...}` without declaring any new